ronakupadhyaya/Horizons-week-05/day1/yelp/README.md

 ### End Result, Step 1🏅- `http://localhost:3000`
 Time to step back and take a look at your hard work!

-At the end of Step 1, you should be able to login, view profile pages (and edit user details), view other profiles, and follow other users.
+At the end of Step 1, you should be able to login, view profile pages, view other profiles, and follow other users.

 Hooray!
 You've just built the fundamentals of a social network!
 Now it's time to take those users and associate more data with them in the form of restaurants and their reviews.